FremontMonkey/AlgunasVainas/README.md

 Currently the code is super vanilla -- I plan to keep updating it.
 I hope it will be useful to someone who's learning.
 Let me know what you think -- I'd like to learn something as well.

-I pushed the API and web app to Azure.
+I pushed the API, a small SQL database, and web app to Azure.
 Check it out!

 [Algunas Vainas](https://bbowebsite20190422012306.azurewebsites.net/)